jeffself/profootballscores/README.markdown

 `12/12/2010  Philadelphia        30  Dallas              27`

-If the game is played on a neutral site, a 1 is placed after the home team's score following a couple of spaces.
+If the game is played on a neutral site, a **N** is placed after the home team's score following a couple of spaces.

+Here's an example:

+02/07/2010  New Orleans         31  Indianapolis        17 N